 Summer Visual Art Academy

-The 12th Visual Art Academy (June 6-17, 2016) is an intensive visual arts program for students from grades 6–12.
+The 13th Visual Art Academy will take place June 5 - 16, 2017 with an orientation on June 3rd.
+It is an intensive visual arts program for students from grades 6–12.
 Our faculty of professional Alaskan visual artists will teach classes in Animation, Cartooning, Ceramics, Computer Art, Costume and Fashion Design, Digital Photography, Drawing and Design, Metalsmithing, Painting, Printmaking, Sculpture & 3D Design.

 Full-time students take four classes per day or as half-time students taking two classes per day.
 Each class is 95 minutes long, five days a week (Monday - Friday) for two weeks.